Modding a Flashforge Guider II 3D Printer - Part 1

 - Is incompatible with abrasive filaments due to its PTFE tube, brass nozzle, non-hardened extruder wheel etc

-- Doesn’t have any camera to watch the print remotely (easy to add with the existing Linux system + networking)
+- Doesn’t have any camera to watch the print remotely (would have been possible via its existing Linux system and network connection)

-This prevents its usage with certain more advanced materials.
+This prevents its usage with certain more advanced materials, or greater comfort / control while printing.
 For a model targeted at “industrial-grade” usage (according to advertising), those are obvious limitations.

 Likely for those reasons, Flashforge